SerhatGulasti/Beyran/README.md

 ## Why I made this program?
 I don't know.
 Just I need Python practice so I made this program

+## What is beyran?
+Beyran is traditional Turkish soup made with lamb meat, spice, lots of garlic and pain.
+Beyran is not relevant with project itself.

 ## TO-DO List
 - [ ] Readable txt output
 - [ ] PDF output option